Buffered Streaming Graph Partitioning: Experimental Evaluation

 We use $k \in \{2,3,\ldots,128\}$ for most experiments.
 We allow an imbalance of $3\%$ for all experiments (and all algorithms).
 All partitions computed by all algorithms have been balanced.
 Depending on the focus of the experiment, we measure running time and/or edge-cut.
 In general, we perform ten repetitions per algorithm and instance using different random seeds for initialization, and we compute the arithmetic average of the computed objective functions and running time per instance.
 When further averaging over multiple instances, we use the geometric mean in order to give every instance the same influence on the \textit{final score}.
 Unless explicitly mentioned otherwise, we average all results of each algorithm grouped by $k$.
-Given a result of an algorithm $A$ for $k = k_o$, we express its value $\sigma_A$ (which can be objective or running time) using one or more of the following tools: \emph{improvement} over an algorithm~$B$, computed as $\big(\frac{\sigma_B}{\sigma_A}-1\big)*100\%$; \emph{ratio}, computed as $\big(\frac{\sigma_A}{\sigma_{max}}\big)$ with $\sigma_{max}$ being the maximum result for $k_o$ among all competitors including $A$; \emph{relative} value over an algorithm~$B$, computed as $\big(\frac{\sigma_A}{\sigma_{B}}\big)$.
-We also present \emph{performance profiles}.
-These plots relate the running time (resp. solution quality) of a group of algorithms to the fastest (resp. best) one on a per-instance basis (rather than grouped by $k$).
-Their x-axis shows a factor $\tau$ while their y-axis shows the percentage of instances for which A has up to $\tau$ times the running time (resp. solution quality) of the fastest (resp. best) algorithm.
+For a $k_o$-partition generated by an algorithm $A$, we express its score $\sigma_A$ (which can be edge-cut or running time) using one or more of the following tools: \emph{improvement} over an algorithm~$B$, computed as $\big(\frac{\sigma_B}{\sigma_A}-1\big)*100\%$; \emph{ratio}, computed as $\big(\frac{\sigma_A}{\sigma_{max}}\big)$ with $\sigma_{max}$ being the maximum score for $k_o$ among all competitors including $A$; \emph{relative} value over an algorithm~$B$, computed as $\big(\frac{\sigma_A}{\sigma_{B}}\big)$.
+We also present \emph{performance profiles} which relate the running time (resp. solution quality) of a group of algorithms to the fastest (resp. best) one on a per-instance basis (rather than grouped by $k$).
+Their x-axis shows a factor $\tau$ while their y-axis shows the percentage of instances for which A has up to $\tau$ times the running time (resp. solution quality) of the fastest (resp. best)~algorithm.